daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ### Clustering

 **Figure 1**.
-We employ the HDBSCAN algorithm to probabalistically cluster the prompts.
-This clustering algorithm is superior to other segmentation methods in at least four ways:
+We employ [`HDBSCAN`](https://hdbscan.readthedocs.io/en/latest/index.html) to probabalistically segment prompts into clusters.
+This algorithm is superior to other clustering methods in at least four ways:

-1. Don’t be wrong: Clusters can have varying densities, don’t need to be globular, and won’t have noise lumped in
+1. Don’t be wrong: Cluster can have varying densities, don’t need to be globular, and won’t include noise
 2. Intuitive parameters: Choosing a mimnimum cluster size is very reasonable, and the number of *k* clusters does not need to be specified (HDBSCAN finds the optomal *k* for you)
 3. Stability: HDBSCAN is stable over runs and subsampling and has good stability over parameter choices
 4. Performance: When implemented well HDBSCAN can be very efficient; the current implementation has similar performance to fastcluster’s agglomerative clustering

 ![](experiments/02_09_2023_16_54_32/assets/clusters_viz_1.png)

-* See [how hdbscan works](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) for supporting information
+* See [`comparing clustering algorithms`](https://hdbscan.readthedocs.io/en/latest/comparing_clustering_algorithms.html#hdbscan) and [`how hdbscan works`](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) for supporting information

 ### Exemplars